rodosilva/newPosts/Terraform-Associate/index.md

 Now when we remove an item from the variable `default = ["web2", "web3"]` Only that corresponding resource will be removed.

+Since for_each creates resources as a map, each is referenced using its key instead of an index.
+To get the ID of a specific one, use: `aws_instance.web["web1"].id`

 ### Terraform Provisioners
 Provisioners provide a way to carry out tasks such as commands or scripts on remote resources.